By the end of this section, you will be able to:

 In exposure therapy, a therapist seeks to treat clients’ fears or anxiety by presenting them with the object or situation that causes their problem, with the idea that they will eventually get used to it.
 This can be done via reality, imagination, or virtual reality.
 Exposure therapy was first reported in 1924 by Mary Cover Jones, who is considered the mother of behavior therapy.
 Jones worked with a boy named Peter who was afraid of rabbits.
 Her goal was to replace Peter’s fear of rabbits with a conditioned response of relaxation, which is a response that is incompatible with fear (Figure 16.11).
 How did she do it?
 Jones began by placing a caged rabbit on the other side of a room with Peter while he ate his afternoon snack.
 Over the course of several days, Jones moved the rabbit closer and closer to where Peter was seated with his snack.
 After two months of being exposed to the rabbit while relaxing with his snack, Peter was able to hold the rabbit and pet it while eating (Jones, 1924).

-Thirty years later, Joseph Wolpe (1958) refined Jones’s techniques, giving us the behavior therapy technique of exposure therapy that is used today.
-A popular form of exposure therapy is systematic desensitization, wherein a calm and pleasant state is gradually associated with increasing levels of anxiety-inducing stimuli.
-The idea is that you can’t be nervous and relaxed at the same time.
-Therefore, if you can learn to relax when you are facing environmental stimuli that make you nervous or fearful, you can eventually eliminate your unwanted fear response (Wolpe, 1958) (Figure 16.12).
+Thirty years later, Joseph Wolpe (1958) refined Jones’s techniques, giving us systematic desensitization.
+Using this method, a person creates a hierarchy of anxiety, ranging from the least-anxiety-producing stimulus to the feared object.
+These activities are paired with relaxation techniques, which are taught to the client beforehand and used during the graduated exposures.
+The idea is that a person cannot be nervous and relaxed at the same time.
+Therefore, if they can learn to relax when they are facing environmental stimuli that make them nervous or fearful, they can eventually eliminate the unwanted fear response.
+(Figure 16.12).

-How does exposure therapy work?
-Jayden is terrified of elevators.
+For example, Jayden is terrified of elevators.
 Nothing bad has ever happened to him on an elevator, but he’s so afraid of elevators that he will always take the stairs.
 That wasn’t a problem when Jayden worked on the second floor of an office building, but now he has a new job—on the 29th floor of a skyscraper in downtown Los Angeles.
 Jayden knows he can’t climb 29 flights of stairs in order to get to work each day, so he decided to see a behavior therapist for help.
 The therapist asks Jayden to first construct a hierarchy of elevator-related situations that elicit fear and anxiety.
 They range from situations of mild anxiety such as being nervous around the other people in the elevator, to the fear of getting an arm caught in the door, to panic-provoking situations such as getting trapped or the cable snapping.
 Next, the therapist uses progressive relaxation.
-She teaches Jayden how to relax each of his muscle groups so that he achieves a drowsy, relaxed, and comfortable state of mind.
-Once he’s in this state, she asks Jayden to imagine a mildly anxiety-provoking situation.
+They teach Jayden how to relax each of his muscle groups so that he achieves a drowsy, relaxed, and comfortable state of mind.
+Once he’s in this state, the therapist asks Jayden to imagine a mildly anxiety-provoking situation.
 Jayden is standing in front of the elevator thinking about pressing the call button.

 Sometimes, it’s too impractical, expensive, or embarrassing to re-create anxiety- producing situations, so a therapist might employ virtual reality exposure therapy by using a simulation to help conquer fears.
 Virtual reality exposure therapy has been used effectively to treat numerous anxiety disorders such as the fear of public speaking, claustrophobia (fear of enclosed spaces), aviophobia (fear of flying), and post-traumatic stress disorder (PTSD), a trauma and stressor-related disorder (Gerardi, Cukor, Difede, Rizzo, & Rothbaum, 2010).